Escala (group): Debut album

 Escala revealed their debut album, aree a They Escala, to an audience of about 400 media at Whitehall Palace, London on 23 September 2008.
 Produced by Trevor Horn, it was set for release on 25 May 2009.
 On 29 October 2008 they performed the soundtrack for the premiere of the James Bond film Quantum of Solace at the Odeon Leicester Square during the London Film Festival.

 In late March and April 2009, Escala began a regional promotional tour of the United Kingdom.
 In March 2009, it was also revealed that Escala were to collaborate with Slash on a cover of Led Zeppelin's "Kashmir" for their album; previously, Bond had covered the song in a similar style for their Shine album.
 Other songs on the album included covers of Robert Miles's "Children" and Wings' "Live and Let Die".
-Escala also performed at the 250th anniversary of George Federich Handel in front of Queen Elizabeth II on 5 June 2009 and were met by the Foundling choir and Thomas Coram Middle school Choir.
+Escala also performed at the 250th anniversary of George Frideric Handel in front of Queen Elizabeth II on 5 June 2009 and were met by the Foundling choir and Thomas Coram Middle school Choir.